zaggo/PleasantTranslate/README.md

 ![Purge CC changes](readmeAssets/p8.png)

-You are even able to supress selected changes by switching the respective checkbox off.
+You are even able to suppress selected changes by switching the respective checkbox off.

 In case you want to keep all CC additions, disable this step with the check box.

 #### Prewash
-To improve the quality of the later joined sentences, it might be neccessary to adjust subtitles, especially when a sentence spans multiple subtitles.
+To improve the quality of the later joined sentences, it might be necessary to adjust subtitles, especially when a sentence spans multiple subtitles.
 Often an ellipsis (`…` or `...`) is used at the end (and/or the beginning) of subtitles.

 ![Prewash](readmeAssets/p9.png)

-As with `Purgce CC` above, you can switch to `Changes` to inspect every single change made by this process and also supress selected changes:
+As with `Purge CC` above, you can switch to `Changes` to inspect every single change made by this process and also suppress selected changes:

 ![Prewash changes](readmeAssets/p10.png)

 It is possible (but not recommended) to skip the whole step by switching off the checkmark.

 #### Parse Sentences
-This step uses Apple's NaturalLanguage SDK and some additional logic to join the splitted text from the subtitles back together to whole sentences.
+This step uses Apple's NaturalLanguage SDK and some additional logic to join the split text from the subtitles back together to whole sentences.

 ![Parse Sentences](readmeAssets/p11.png)